GambuzX/Crosswords-Puzzle/README.md

 You will be given synonyms as hints for the words in the puzzle, and there are multiple options regarding input.

-As in the first program, more detailed instructions can be seen when running it.
+As in the first program more detailed instructions can be seen when running it.
 All the needed files are inside the folder.

 ### Have fun creating and playing Crosswords! :D